Gideon Sa'ar: Views and opinions

-Sa'ar has stated that he is opposed to a two-state solution, arguing "There is no two-state solution; there is at most a two-state slogan", and that it would be "a mistake to return to the idea of establishing a Palestinian state in Judea and Samaria as a solution to the conflict."
+Sa'ar has stated that he is opposed to a two-state solution, arguing "There is no two-state solution; there is at most a two-state slogan", and that it would be "a mistake to return to the idea of establishing a Palestinian state in Judea, Samaria and Gaza as a solution to the conflict."
 He has expressed support for a long-term solution involving Jordan.
-He supported annexation of the West Bank, and supported the idea of Palestinian autonomy in a federation with Jordan.
+Similar to Netanyahu and Yisrael Katz, he supported an autonomous Palestinian entity with Jordanian and Egyptian affiliation.
+In 2020, he declared: "Between the Jordan River and the sea there won't be another independent [Palestinian] state."